keerthiballa/Data2-2Q1/README.md

 Make your first commit as soon as you start and push as follows:

 * Change the text on this line in this file to your name.
-(Your Name Here).
+(Keerthi).
 * Make a commit, call it "First Commit".
 * Push it to your repo.